-If you're looking to get tattooed it's pretty great to have hundreds of artists at your disposal: no two tattoos are ever the same, after all, because every artist has his/her own distinctive style, their own preference on inks and guns.
-Spend 15 minutes walking around the convention and you'll understand just how many different ways there are to tattoo a cross or a skull.
+If you're looking to get tattooed having hundreds of artists at your disposal is ideal: no two tattoos are ever the same, after all, because every artist has his or her own distinctive style, their own preference on inks and guns.
+Spend fifteen minutes walking around the convention and you'll understand just how many different ways there are to tattoo a cross or a skull.
 Of course if you're not looking to get tattooed it's still a pretty easy way to kill an afternoon—it took me and my girlfriend more than an hour just to walk up and down all the aisles, only stopping a few times to admire some particularly good work, and re-up on PBRs.

 At Philly.com you can check out a slideshow of the convention, and read some hyper-moralizing comments about how very, very déclassé tattoos are, an odd attitude to have when more than one in five Americans are tattooed (among 25-39-year-olds its more like one in three).
 Granted, those statistics probably refer more to Americans with a barbed-wire chain around their bicep than Americans with face tattoos.
 Still, in Baltimore, where most of my friends have far more tattoos than me, it's easy to forget that not everyone is saving up to add color to their chest piece.
 Apparently the outlaw appeal of tattoos is still in fine order though, judging by the "NO WEAPONS!" sign at the entrance to the Convention Center, the metal detector scans you have to go through after buying your ticket, and the half-a-dozen or so nervous looking cops walking around.